JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 These are elements used to build the user interface such as templates, images, stylesheets, and javascript code.

 Templates are written using [FreeMarker Template Language](https://freemarker.apache.org/docs/index.html) (FTL).
 This is a simple and highly productive language to produce HTML and other forms of output.
-By convention templates generating HTML markup in agama have the extension `ftlh`.
+By convention templates generating HTML markup in Agama have the extension `ftlh`.

-In agama, templates must reside in the filesystem under `/opt/jans/jetty/jans-auth/agama/ftl` directory.
+In Agama, templates must reside in the filesystem under `/opt/jans/jetty/jans-auth/agama/ftl` directory.

 All the other assets (CSS, JS, etc.) are expected to be under `/opt/jans/jetty/jans-auth/agama/fl`.